European Values (think tank)

-European Values (Evropské hodnoty) is a Czech non-governmental organisation founded in 2005 and financed from some governments.
+European Values (Evropské hodnoty) is a Czech non-governmental organisation founded in 2005 and funded by several governments.
 Often self-styled as the European Values Center for Security Policy, its incentive is to raise political culture in the Czech Republic as well as on the European level.
 It defines European values as personal freedom, human dignity, solidarity, active civil society, market economy, democracy and rule of law.
 The organization promotes closer ties of the Czech Republic with the geopolitical West and fighting what it considers extremist ideologies.